 Each musician can customize their mix with in-ear headphones.
 The monitors can be set up to have their vocals loud while the bassist listens to an instrumental version.
-This allows everyone to play to their strengths and ensures that they have the right mix for them.
+This allows everyone to play to their strengths and ensures they have the right mix.

 Professional singers are prone to hearing loss due to their profession.
 They would be at significant risk of permanent hearing loss if they didn’t have adequate hearing protection.

-Earplugs effectively protect a singer’s ears, but they can also limit their ability to hear the music.
+Earplugs protect a singer’s ears but can also limit their ability to hear the music.